Tip: Activate javascript to be able to use all functions of our website

 Digitalisation

 As a promotional bank, KfW is not only driving the digital transformation in the economy and society, but in parallel also the digital transformation of KfW, for example in application and work processes or the connection to portals and platforms.
-For example, the Smart Cities programme for sustainable digitalisation in municipalities was launched with great success.
-KfW is breaking new ground in digital education funding with its flagship project TUMO Berlin.
-In the German capital, KfW has opened a digital learning centre for young people modelled on the highly successful TUMO project in Armenia.
-More than 80,000 people interested in setting up a business have registered on the start-up platform, which was launched together with the Federal Ministry of Economics Affairs and Climate Action and receive digital support from more than 600 partners in implementing their business idea.
+More than 80,000 people interested in setting up a business have registered on the start-up platform Gründerplattform, which was launched together with the Federal Ministry of Economics Affairs and Climate Action and receive digital support from more than 600 partners in implementing their business idea.

 Energy security

-On behalf of the German government, KfW is currently supporting energy security projects in order to feed LNG into the German gas grid and natural gas storage facilities as quickly as possible.
+In 2022, Germany ended its heavy energy dependence on Russia within just a few months and placed its energy supply on a broader basis.
+KfW supported energy security projects on behalf of the federal government in order to feed the liquefied natural gas LNG into the German gas grid and natural gas storage facilities as quickly as possible.

 Chronicle